MicrosoftDocs/cloud-adoption-framework/docs/scenarios/unified-operations/manage.md

 In addition to tagging and onboarding assets, you can also deliver a number of operations management disciplines using hybrid and multicloud tools.

-Once example of a mature operations management discipline, is the use of Microsoft Monitoring Agents to manage software installation, anti-virus protection, or other configuration management functions.
+One example of a mature operations management discipline, is the use of Microsoft Monitoring Agents to manage software installation, anti-virus protection, or other configuration management functions.
 The following articles demonstrate configuration of MMA in your hybrid and multicloud environment.

 - [Manage VMs with MMA](../../manage/unified-operations/server/best-practices/arc-vm-extension-mma-arm.md)
 - [Scale configuration of MMA](../../manage/unified-operations/server/best-practices/arc-vm-extension-customscript-arm.md)

 ## Next step: Your next migration iteration

 Once the unified operations migration is complete, the cloud adoption team can begin your next scenario-specific migration.
-Alternatively, if there are additional platforms to be migrated, this article series can be used again to guide your next unified operations migration or deployment.
+Alternatively, if there are additional platforms to be migrated, the following articles can be used to help guide your next unified operations migration or deployment.

 - [Strategy for unified operations](./strategy.md)
 - [Plan for unified operations](./plan.md)